amplience/dc-content-managed-pwa-nextjs/README.md

 When you run your application this will now display dummy content asking you to have content with delivery keys.
 The application is now pointing to your account.

 #### HTTPS visualisation
 Amplience is a secure platform and does not allow embedded apps which are not delivered via SSL.
-However you can preview by opening your visualisation away from the Amplience app by clicking the open in a new window.
+However, you can preview by opening your visualisation away from the Amplience appplication by clicking the 'open in a new window' button.

 Some options to enable your app SSL:
 1. Deploy and host on an SSL server supporting SSR.